BrMaro/SudokuSleuth/README.md

 # Sudoku Sleuth
-This Python script solves Sudoku puzzles using a backtracking algorithm.
-T The program simulates the filling in of the missing puzzle pieces demonstrated using the pygame library.
+This Python script simulates the solving of Sudoku puzzles.
+The program simulates the filling in of the missing puzzle pieces demonstrated using the pygame library.
+It uses the Backtracking algorithm to solve the puzzle

 ![GIF](assets/2024-06-09%2014-52-11.gif)